rednafi/rednafi.com/content/python/testing_http_requests.md

         assert response == expected_json
 ```

 Much cleaner.
-Here, respx intercepts HTTP requests made by httpx during tests, allowing you
+During tests, respx intercepts HTTP requests made by httpx, allowing you to
-to mock responses easily.
-It provides a context manager to define how specific requests
+test against canned responses.
+The library provides a context manager that acts like an
-should be handled, returning custom responses.
-This avoids the need to manually patch
+httpx client, so you can set the expected response.
+This removes the need to manually patch
 methods like `post` in `httpx.AsyncClient`.

 ## Testing with a stub client

-The previous strategy wouldn’t work if you want to change your HTTP client since respx is
+The previous strategy wouldn't work if you want to change your HTTP client since respx is
 coupled with httpx.
 As an alternative, you could rewrite `make_request` to parametrize the
-HTTP client, pass a stub object during the test, and test against it.
+HTTP client, pass a stub object during the test, and assert against it.
 This eliminates the
 need to write fragile mocking sludges or depend on an external mocking library.

-Here’s how you’d change the code:
+Here's how you'd change the code:

 ```python
 # script.py